afterpay/sdk-android/README.md

 )
 ```

-Given the above, the price breakdown modal link will be display "Click Here".
+Given the above, the price breakdown modal link will display "Click Here".

 ## Security